Frances Bedford: Career

 Following her departure from the Labor Party, Bedford, as with the rest of the crossbench, continued to provide confidence and supply support to the minority Labor government.
 A ReachTEL poll conducted on 2 March 2017 of 606 voters in post-redistribution Florey indicated a 33.4 percent primary vote for Bedford running as an independent which would likely see the endorsed Labor candidate defeated after preferences.
 In December 2017, Snelling decided not to nominate for Florey, and was replaced as Labor's endorsed candidate by Rik Morris.
 Bedford successfully re-contested Florey as an independent at the 2018 state election, gaining a 30.6 percent first preference vote and defeating Morris on preferences.

 In October 2021, Bedford announced she would move to contest the seat of Newland at the 2022 state election.
 She justified the move citing electoral boundary changes pushing much of her constituents into the Newland electorate for the 2022 state election.
 She placed third, gaining 12% of the vote, and was defeated.

+Bedford contested Florey in the 2026 state election, achieving 4.8% of the primary vote in fifth place and was again defeated.

 During Bedford's time in Parliament, she contributed to the House of Assembly Chamber 645 times (Motions, Bills, Speeches etc.) with 82 Contributions to Legislation (Second Readings etc.), 10 Private Bills, 3 Private Bills Passed the Parliament, 395 Grievance Debate (Motions) Speeches, and 15 Addresses in Reply speeches.